-The 'brillant Brit', who recently acquired the French nationality in addition to his British one, is humble, laid-back and you can have a great chat about all the world and his brother.
-As long as you don't get close to any of his cliff diving records.
+A gifted piano player and skilled juggler, the Paris resident is humble, laid-back and you can have a great chat about all the world and his brother, as long as you don't get too close to any of his records.

-The man who loves jumping out windows and balconies as a proper wake-up routine, has amassed outstanding numbers and records in his unrivalled career in the World Series: 39 victories, 61 podiums in 79 competitions – he has not missed a single event.
+The man who loves jumping out of windows and from balconies as a proper wake-up routine, has amassed outstanding numbers in his unrivalled career in the World Series: 8 overall titles, 39 victories, 66 podiums in 79 competitions – he has not missed a single event.
 Let's see what he can achieve under the French flag this season.